-Now that your baby is smiling, sitting and moving more, the rattles and teethers that were on your baby registry probably do not keep their entertained for long.
+Now that your baby is smiling, sitting and moving more, the rattles and teethers that were on your baby registry probably do not keep them entertained for long.

 What are the best baby toys for ages 6-12 months?

 Babies between the ages of 6 to 12 months are beginning to explore and interact with people and their surroundings, like crawling and walking across the living room.
 New teeth pop up through their gums, so finding durable and safe toys for them to mouth, bite and chew are important.

 Parents also get a little window into their thoughts, watching their baby touch and activate buttons, or place blocks into a container, or begin to turn the pages of a cardboard book.

 Babies ages 6 to 12 months are on-the-go, crawling on their belly or on hands and knees, pulling themselves up to standing at the couch.
 Some are even standing and beginning to take a few steps on their own before their first birthday.

 Popular types of toys at this age include the following:

 Babies love taking toys apart and putting them back together.
 They also like to "dump and fill" putting toys in and out of containers over and over again.
 Look for nesting and stacking cups, as well as soft toys that attach and un-attach with velcro.
 These important toys help babies learn to develop their problem solving and fine motor skills, while they practice over and over again.

 Babies ages 6-12 months love toys that play lights and sounds with the touch of a button.

 Look for ball poppers and musical instruments.
 Babies also love busy boxes, classic toys where children push, twist or flick a button that opens a door to magically reveal a character.